ballerina-platform/module-ballerinax-github/githubwebhook3/Module.md

 # Module Overview

-This module allows registering a [GitHub webhook](https://developer.github.com/webhooks/) programmatically, to subscribe to GitHub events one is interested in.
+This module allows registering a [GitHub webhook](https://developer.github.com/webhooks/) programmatically, to subscribe to interested GitHub events.

 The webhook callback is represented by a service that listens on a listener of type `githubwebhook3:Listener`.
 The resources allowed in this service map to possible GitHub events (e.g., `onIssueCommentCreated`,